LinkedIn Post Prompts: 12 Formats That Earn Shares Without Cringe

 7. Personal-story post (professional context)

-Topic: {topic}.
-Outline a 10-slide LinkedIn document carousel.
-Slide 1 cover with hook line + visual cue.
+Topic: [topic].
+Outline a 10-slide LinkedIn document carousel sized for portrait 1080x1350 (4:5).
+Slide 1 cover: one bold specific claim or data point plus a "swipe" cue.
 Slides 2-9 one idea per slide, max 25 words each, ordered so a swiper learns something on every slide.
-Slide 10 CTA with specific next step (not "follow for more").
+Slide 10 CTA with a specific next step (not "follow for more").
+Keep wording short enough to render at 28px+ on mobile.

 9. Contrarian take (with proof)